immutant/immutant/docs/guides/messaging.md

 Now let's take a look at synchronous messaging.
-Let's create a new queue for this (you'll want to use a dedicated queue for each responder) and register a responder that just increments the request:
+Let's create a new queue for this (you'll want to use a dedicated queue for each responder, and not use this queue for `publish`/`listen`) and register a responder that just increments the request:

 ```clojure
 (def sync-q (queue "sync"))